ceilfors/notes/notes/Complex_system_should_be_modulated_instead_of_controlled.md

-# Modulate over drive in Complex System
+# Complex system should be modulated instead of controlled

 ---
 ## References